-If there’s a buzzword I hate more than any other, it’s “pivot”.
-Meaning to turn towards something else, the industry has been pivoting away from physical media with glee and embracing gaming subscription services — there’s a whole bunch of different ways to spend your cash monthly if you’re a gamer nowadays.
+Over the past few years, the video game industry has been pivoting away from physical media and embracing gaming subscription services.
+There’s a whole bunch of different ways to spend your cash monthly if you’re a gamer nowadays.

 Unless you own one of the companies below, it’s unlikely that you will have the resources to afford all of these gaming subscriptions — you may actually ending up paying more a month than you used to if you just bought physically each month.